iflinda/nasa-api-practice/README.md

-# Front End Development Intern Challenge for Shopify 2022
+# Spaceroid

 🌐 [Site Link](https://spaceroid.netlify.app/)
 🎨 [Figma Link](https://www.figma.com/file/5whvoEmtXZCiNrVxA8pkcS/Shopify-Front-End-Developer-Intern-Challenge?node-id=0%3A1)

-This project was submitted for the Front End Evelopment Intern Challenge for Shopify in 2022.
-Our task was to share photos using NASA's API (https://api.nasa.gov/).
+This web application is meant to share photos using NASA's API (https://api.nasa.gov/).
 Using the API we were supposed to present the photos to the user in away way we awnted as long as the image contained a title, date, and the ability for the user to like or dislike a photo.
 I spent time creating a prototype before coding out an iteration for the challenge.
 I learned a lot through the challenge, and I'm glad that I got to particpate.

 ## Live Demo
 ![Spaceroid Landing Page Live Demo that has an astronaut on a reddish planet](https://user-images.githubusercontent.com/68607795/150509033-b619bc54-c351-44f2-9ebb-b120fde37237.png)